top of page

 Trails on the Giant's Causeway Coast

 The hexagonal blocks and basalt columns of Giant’s Causeway were forged between 50 and 60 million years ago.
 During this era North America was breaking away from Europe, and gaps in the Earth’s surface were filled with molten rock.
-Cycles of volcanic eruptions and cooling lava resulted in layers of basalt (dark, fine grain rock rich in minerals).
+Cycles of volcanic eruptions and cooling lava resulted in layers of dark basalt rock.
 These cooling layers cracked in even patterns resulting in the symmetrical formations we see today.

 The Grand Causeway on the Causeway Coastal Route, Northern Ireland | UK Travel Guide